Gaspard Monge: Career

-1764-1818
+1764–1818

 Those studying at the officer school were exclusively drawn from the aristocracy, so he was not allowed admission to the institution itself.
 His manual skill was highly regarded, but his mathematical skills were not made use of.
 Nevertheless, he worked on the development of his ideas in his spare time.
 At this time he came to contact with Charles Bossut, the professor of mathematics at the École Royale du Génie.
 "I was a thousand times tempted," he said long afterwards, "to tear up my drawings in disgust at the esteem in which they were held, as if I had been good for nothing better."

 After a year at the École Royale, Monge was asked to produce a défilement plan for a fortification in such a way as to optimise its defensive arrangement.
-The problem is design the relief map of the different parts of a rampart in order to keep the defenders protected from the outside enemy.
+In military terminology, défilement is "the science of aligning the summits of fortifications in a vertical plane, so as to evade gunfire from a height outside the fortress".

+A fort should protect the defenders.
+That is, from any point on the terrain outside, there cannot be direct line of sight into defending positions inside.
+This safe space is called the defilade, and could be pictured as follows: Place a lamp at each location where the attacker may fire, then the shadow space cast by the walls is the defilade.
+The défilement is a kind of defilade, where the attackers may be raised above the ground.
+This would protect the defenders against artillery placed on raised platforms built during a siege.
+Defilade and défilement would avoid enfilade.

+A particularly dangerous kind of artillery fire is enfilade fire.
+The top edge of a fort wall is a polygonal line.
+On each segment, defenders can move.
+If an attacker can place an artillery on a point along that straight segment, then the attacker can shoot directly along the line, and hit all the defenders on that line segment.